CyberDem0n/patroni/docs/citus.rst

 As you may noticed, both examples have ``citus-group`` label set.
 This label allows Patroni to identify object as belonging to a certain Citus group.
 In addition to that, there is also ``PATRONI_CITUS_GROUP`` environment variable, which has the same value as the ``citus-group`` label.
-When Patroni will create new Kubernetes objects ConfigMaps or Endpoints, it will automatically put the ``citus-group: ${env.PATRONI_CITUS_GROUP}`` label on them:
+When Patroni creates new Kubernetes objects ConfigMaps or Endpoints, it automatically puts the ``citus-group: ${env.PATRONI_CITUS_GROUP}`` label on them:

 .. code:: YAML